 Courses available as electives include leadership, psychology, sociology, anthropology, philosophy, ethics and military law.

-The Physical Education Department is tasked with accomplishing one third of the mission of the Naval Academy, to prepare midshipmen physically to become professional Navy and Marine Corps officers.
-This mission is accomplished through a thorough and rigorous course of instruction in the fundamentals of swimming, personal defense, lifetime fitness and recreational sports, and through the regular administration of the Physical Readiness Test.
-Midshipmen must meet physical education requirements during their four years at the Naval Academy in order to graduate.
-Plebes are graded in:
+The Physical Education Department is tasked with accomplishing one third of the mission of the Naval Academy.
+Our goal is to prepare midshipmen physically to become professional Navy and Marine Corps officers.
+This mission is accomplished through a rigorous course of instruction in the fundamentals of swimming, personal defense, wellness, recreational sports, as well as through the regular administration of the Physical Readiness Test.
+Midshipmen must meet basic physical education requirements during all four years at the Naval Academy in order to graduate.

 Summer Courses and Training